BenConstable9/personal-blog/content/posts/lint-modified-python-files-only-in-build-validation.md

 ShowWordCount: true
 ---

-Have you ever needed to run linting or Flake8 only on specific Python files during build validation checks on Pull Requests (PRs) in Azure DevOps?
+Have you ever needed to run any linting program (such as Flake8) only on specific Python files during build validation checks in Azure DevOps?
+Perhaps you are adopting a new linting / code validation tool on your extensive project but only want to enforce it for newly modified files?

-In certain situations, such as implementing Flake8 on a pre-existing large-scale project, you may only want to enforce Flake8 checks on the modified files in a PR.
-By utilizing Azure DevOps and Git Difference, Flake8 (or any other linting tool!) can be restricted to designated files by following the steps outlined below:
+By utilizing Azure DevOps and Git Diff, Flake8 (or any other linting tool!) can be restricted to designated files by following the steps outlined below:

 ### 1. Setting Shallow Fetch

 When a PR is created in Azure DevOps, a merge branch containing all the modifications in a single commit is generated.
-However, by default, only the merge commit is downloaded.
-To enable the generation of the difference by downloading the previous state of the target branch, set the ShallowFetchDepth to 2.
+By default, only the merge commit is downloaded to the agent used for build validation.
+To enable the generation of the difference, the previous state of the target branch is needed.
+To enable this, set the ShallowFetchDepth to 2.

 ```yaml
 variables: